🌙 Why Pauses Often Feel Unused

 Add awareness

-Feel the rise and fall of your chest or the subtle movement of your belly.
-This anchors the mind without effort.
+Notice the rise and fall of your chest or the subtle movement of your abdomen.

 Repeat briefly